 Pros

-- Unlimited calling to US & Canada
+- Unlimited calling to US and Canada

 - Desk phone rentals available